magreiner/MMLP/README.md

 6. Snapshots for a particular Model Version Overview
 ![Snapshots for a particular Model Version Overview](docu/screenshots/MMLP_DS_SnapshotOverviewForSelectedModelVersion.png)

-7. Training Pipeline, please be aware that this pages have dynamic content based on the used model.
+7. Training Pipeline, please be aware that these pages have dynamic content based on the used model.
 Therefore this view can vary greatly, depending on the functionality of the used model.
 Due to copyright, no model is currently included in this prototype.
    1. Select the data set for training
     ![Data Set Selection](docu/screenshots/MMLP_DS_Training_DatasetSelection.png)